community-privacy/community-privacy.github.io/_pages/application.md

 - For the holistic cohort: diversity of backgrounds, perspectives, proficiencies, skillsets, communities, cultures, locations, etc.; potential for long-term collaboration in the ecosystem; community impact

 For a successful residency, we value both high quality collaborative outputs as well as longer-term relationship and community building.

----

-## Frequently Asked Questions

-_Do I need to be a cryptography expert to apply?_\
-No, we are seeking domain experts in many areas, including design, governance, community organizing, journalism, labor, and many more.
-If you are a member of a vulnerable community or a community with privacy needs, we would love to hear from you.

-_When can I expect to hear back?_\
-We will be reviewing the days following the deadline and will send out decisions by 1/14.

-_Will my travel and housing be covered?_\
-We will cover travel and accommodations, and/or provide full or partial stipends, with priority for those with financial need.

-_Can I work full-time and still do the residency?_\
-We would prefer residents be able to show up with presence and to spend dedicated time and energy with our residency cohort.
-If you need to take time off to make this work, we will have a limited number of 2-week residency options available.

-_Do I have to physically be present for the duration of the residency?_\
-Yes, we value having residents share physical space for building community.
-We may find other ways for remote participation, such as through streaming talks or facilitating an online community, to be announced.

-_What kinds of projects are you looking for?_\
-We list a few example project ideas under each [project track](https://community-privacy.github.io/) for inspiration.